uniwswap/uniwens-docs/dapp-developer-guide/dns-as-nft.md

 ## Metadata

 .ethw does not have `.tokenURI` .
-However, we created a separate metadata service which NFT marketplaces like OpenSea can fetch metadata for POWNS such as registration data, expiration date, name length, etc. For more detail, please refer to the metadata documentation site.
+However, we created a separate metadata service which NFT marketplaces like OpenSea can fetch metadata for UNIWENS such as registration data, expiration date, name length, etc. For more detail, please refer to the metadata documentation site.

 {% embed url="https://metadata.ethwdomains.wf/docs" %}